solaranamnesis/edward-king/remarks-concerning-stones/full-text-english.md

 *) Historia Nat. lib.
 2. cap.
 59.

-_Livy_, who like _Herodotus_, has been oftentimes censured as too credulous, and as a relater of falsehoods, for preserving traditions of _an extraordinary kind_; which, after all, in ages of more enlarged information, have proved to have been founded in truth; describes* a fall of stones to have happened on mount _Alba_, during the reign of _Tullus Hostilius_, (that is about 652 years before the Christian era), in words that exactly convey an idea of just such a phænomenon, as this which has so lately been observed in Tuscany.
+_Livy_, who like _Herodotus_, has been oftentimes censured as too credulous, and as a relater of falsehoods, for preserving traditions of _an extraordinary kind_; which, after all, in ages of more enlarged information, have proved to have been founded in truth; describes* a fall of stones to have happened on mount _Alba_, during the reign of _Tullus Hostilius_, (that is about 652 years before the Christian era), in words that exactly convey an idea of just such a phenomenon, as this which has so lately been observed in Tuscany.

 *) Lib.
 1. Sec.
 31.